|

 extends for at least a quarter mile in each direction.
 I think,"

-that he will want to investigate an attack on one of Carhilivren's
+do think that he will want to investigate an attack on one of

-richest citizens.
-And he has enough men to carry out a thorough
+Carhilivren's richest citizens.
+And he has enough men to carry

 "You are right," said Legolas.
 "But we must be

-careful what Hentmirë says about her own part in that incident.
+careful what Hentmirë says about her own part in the incidenthitting

 Gimli smiled.
 "The lass has spirit," he said.
 "She

 was only trying to protect Eowyn."
-He leant closer to Legolas
+He leaned closer to Legolas,

-and added, almost confidentially, "And to live up to your
+and added, "And to live up to your example."

 "Then I shall have to have a good talk with her," said